Python BasicsEasy

 Permutations in which n people can occupy r seats

-Learn how to solve the 'Permutations in which n people can occupy r seats' problem.
-This detailed resource details brute force and optimized approaches.
+Detailed guide and Python implementation for the 'Permutations in which n people can occupy r seats' problem.

 Problem Statement